QuantEcon/lecture-source-jl/rst_files/fundamental_types.rst

 Assignment and Passing Arrays
 ------------------------------

-As discussed above, in Julia, the left hand side of an assignment is a "binding" to a name
+As discussed above, in Julia, the left hand side of an assignment is a "binding" or a label to a value

 .. code-block:: julia

     x = [1 2 3]
-    y = x # name y binds to whatever `x` bound to
+    y = x # name y binds to whatever value `x` bound to

 The consequence of this, is that you can re-bind that name